actingweb/actingweb/README.rst

 - ``/resources``: a skeleton to simplify exposure of any type of resource (where /properties is not suited)
 - ``/oauth``: used to initiate a www-based oauth flow to tie the actor to a specific OAuth user and service.
 Available if OAuth is turned on and a 3rd party OAuth service has been configured in config.py. /www will also be redirected to /oauth (*OAuth is not enabled in the online actingwebdemo mini-application*)

-**Sidenote**: The **acting-web-gae-library** also implements a simple mechanism for protecting the /www path with oauth (not in the specification).
+**Sidenote**: The **actingweb  library** also implements a simple mechanism for protecting the /www path with oauth (not in the specification).
 On successful OAuth authorisation, it will set a browser cookie to the oauth token.
 This is not used in the inline demo and requires also that the identity of the user authorising OAuth access is the same user already tied to the instantiated actor.
 There is a programming hook that allows such verification as part of the OAuth flow, but it is not enabled in the actingwebdemo mini-application.

-Other applications using the acting-web-gae-library
+Other applications using the actingweb library
 ---------------------------------------------------
 There is also another demo application available for `Cisco Spark <http://www.ciscospark.com>`_ .
-It uses the actingweb-gae-library to implement a Cisco Spark bot and integration.
+It uses the actingweb library to implement a Cisco Spark bot and integration.
 If you have signed up as a Cisco Spark user, you can try it out by sending a message to armyknife@sparkbot.io.

 More details about the Spark Army Knife can be found on `this blog <http://stuff.ttwedel.no/tag/spark>`_ .
 The code repository can be found at `https://bitbucket.org/gregerw/spark-army-knife <https://bitbucket.org/gregerw/spark-army-knife>`_.